-The patient should have an active role during the prosthetic rehabilitation.
-Even in the preoperative phase, as an amputation surgery, sometimes requires the consent of the patient.
+In prosthetic rehabilitation, the patient should have an active role throughout its duration.
+Sometimes even in the pre-operative phase, as an amputation surgery, often requires the consent of him.

-Prosthetics in some cases can be started even before an amputation.
-The clinical staff of our company is often called upon at this primary stage to have an advisory role.
-Undertakes to explain exactly, the whole process of prosthetic restoration.
-What techniques will we follow during the construction of the artificial limb, when will its construction be completed, what will the patient be able to achieve with its use, etc.
+With the information of the attending physician and the clinical team, prosthetics in some cases can be started even before an amputation takes place.
+Our company's rehabilitation consultants are often called upon at this primary stage to have an advisory role.
+They undertake to explain, the whole process of prosthetic restoration.
+How do we start with the construction of the arificial limb, what techniques will we follow during the construction of the artificial limb, when will its construction be completed, what will the patient be able to achieve with its use, etc.

 The prosthetist, with his experience, evaluates